manugaurdl/img_cap_by_self_retrieval/README.md

 # img_cap_by_self_retrieval
-A 2023 implementation of Show, Tell and Discriminate in PyTorch
+A PyTorch repo for MLE training captioners and fine-tuning them with REINFORCE (CIDEr optim, Self-Retrieval)